Shelly Power, ACADEMY Director,

 Houston Ballet's Ben Stevenson Academy

-Shelly Power assumed the position of associate director of Houston Ballet’s Ben Stevenson Academy in 2004, bringing over 25 years of artistic and administrative experience.
+Shelly Power assumed the position of academy director of Houston Ballet's Ben Stevenson Academy in 2004, bringing over 25 years of artistic and administrative experience.
 Her history with Houston Ballet includes being a scholarship student who studied at the academy from 1978-1982 and director of administration from 1997-2002.

 Ms. Power began her dance training in her home-town dance school, Southbridge School of Ballet, in Massachusetts.
 She went on to study at Boston Ballet, Harkness Ballet and Houston Ballet.
 While at Houston Ballet, she danced in classical favorites such as The Nutcracker, Alice in Wonderland, and Swan Lake.
 Ms. Power then went on to teach at the academy.
 During her administration of the academy, Ms. Power created three new programs: Chance to Dance, designed to introduce dance to students in Houston's inner-city schools; the first annual Teacher's Training Seminar, attended by teachers from across the United States; and a college course work program for students of the academy which allows them to accumulate up to 30 college fine arts credits which can be transferred to the University of Houston.